bombasticSlacks/Aspirant/Game/Example-Gear.md

 #### Trauma Kit
 A collection of simple medicines, bandages, synthetic skin, coagulating powder, splints, and other things required to keep people alive after a severe or critical injury and treat the issues.
 A trauma kit provides you with a +1 to [stabilization](Injury#Stabilization) and [Surgery](Injury#Surgery).

 A trained medical professional with a trauma kit can perform first aid to alleviate the immediate effects of injuries.
-This is a [medicine](Skills#Medicine%20(INT)) skill test at an additional negative equal to the character's injury penalty.
+This is a [Medicine](Medicine) skill test at an additional negative equal to the character's injury penalty.
 If you succeed, reduce their injury penalty by 1 If you fail a first aid test the person still counts as [stabalized](Injury#Stabilization).

 A trauma kit has 5 uses, and replenishing a use costs 1 silver.

 #### Forgery Kit
 A collection of stamps, plates, glossy paper and inks required to forge official documents.

-Creating a forgery is a [Subterfuge](Skills#Subterfuge) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test with a difficulty assigned based on the complexity of the forgery.
+Creating a forgery is a [Subterfuge](Subterfuge) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test with a difficulty assigned based on the complexity of the forgery.
 The cost in silver for the forgery is equal to 2 * the difficulty modifier.

 > so a -4 difficulty test would result in a forgery costing 8 silver.